vsjoen/IBSNtools/README.md

 ![alt text](./screenshot.jpg)

 ## Description
 IBSNtools is a set of tools for analyzing image ballistics in social networks written in Python.
 These tools can be used to organize and compare images uploaded to various social networks to the original image files.
-The view tool will display whether or not the image data has been modified after being uploaded to a social network.
+The IBSNview tool will display whether or not the image data has been modified after being uploaded to a social network.
 IBSNview analyzes whether or not the images have been re-named, re-sized or re-compressed.
 It also analyzes whether or not EXIF data has been stripped or modified.
 Quantization tables and EXIF data for the images can be viewed, and the data can also be exported to CSV format for further analysis.

 ## Prerequisites